10 Most Popular Desserts in America

 Jello

-One of the things that makes Jell-O so easy to love is it can be made into so many different desserts, like this strawberry cup with fresh fruit.
+One of the things that makes Jell-O so easy to love is it can be made into so many different desserts, like this variation with fresh strawberries.
 HandmadePictures/Shutterstock

 There's always room for Jell-O. At least that's what the dessert's vintage famous ad slogan says.
-Jell-O is actually a brand name, but it's has become synonymous with any kind of gelatin dessert and there's an undeniably fun appeal to the jiggling.
-It's easy to make and there's virtually no cleanup required.
-All you have to do is add boiling water to the powdered mix and chill for a few hours.
+Jell-O is actually a brand name, but it's has become synonymous with any kind of gelatin dessert.
+There's an undeniably fun appeal to the jiggling, it's easy to make and there's virtually no cleanup required.
+All you have to do is add boiling water to the sweet mixture and chill it for a few hours.

 Advertisement